sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   the codebase.txt file

   ```
-  < workspace/pal-tracker-distributed + master > git cherry-pick pipeline error: your local changes would be overwritten by cherry-pick.
+  < workspace/pal-tracker-distributed + main > git cherry-pick pipeline error: your local changes would be overwritten by cherry-pick.
   hint: commit your changes or stash them to proceed.
   fatal: cherry-pick failed
   ```